mozhdehNouri/CoroutineFlowAdvance/app/src/main/java/com/example/coroutineflowadvance/flow/terminal_operator/TerminalOperator.md

 #### Terminal operator

-To call a flow and get data we need to use the terminal operator
+Terminal operators are functions to consume values emitted by the flow.

+or we can say for start giving value form flow we should use a terminal operator and after that flow start emit value for us.

-for example
+for example :

 ```kt
 val flowOne = flow {